-Output from the function DESeq2::DESeq().
-TRUE or FALSE.
+DESeq.result Output from the function DESeq2::DESeq().

+LRT.supp.info TRUE or FALSE.
 If TRUE, the algorithm realizes another statistical test in order to detect if, among all biological conditions and/or times, at least one has a different behavior than the others (see the input test in DESeq2::DESeq()).

-Numeric value between 0 and 1.
+pval.min Numeric value between 0 and 1.
 A gene will be considered as differentially expressed (DE) between two biological conditions if its Benjamini-Hochberg adjusted p-value (see stats::p.adjust()) is below the threshold pval.min.

 Default value is 0.05.

-Non negative numeric value.
-If the log2 fold change between biological con- ditions or times has an absolute value below the threshold log.FC.min, then the gene is not selected even if is considered as DE.
+log.FC.min Non negative numeric value.
+If the log2 fold change between biological conditions or times has an absolute value below the threshold log.FC.min, then the gene is not selected even if is considered as DE.
 Default value is 1.
 If log.FC.min=0, all DE genes will be kept.

-The function returns the same DESeqDataSet class object DESeq.result with the following results, saved in the metadata DEresultsGroup of DESeq.result:
+The function returns the same DESeqDataSet class object DESeq. result with the following results, saved in the metadata DEresultsGroup of DESeq. result:

 - a data.frame (output DEsummary of DEresultsGroup) which contains - gene names - pvalues, log2 fold change and DE genes between each pairs of biological conditions. - a binary column (1 and 0) where 1 means the gene is DE between at least one pair of biological conditions. - N{bc} binary columns, where N{bc} is the number of biological conditions, which gives the specific genes for each biological condition.
 A '1' in one of these columns means the gene is specific to the biological condition associated to the given column.
 0 otherwise.
 A gene is called specific to a given biological condition BC1, if the gene is DE between BC1 and any other biological conditions, but not DE between any pair of other biological conditions. - N{bc} columns filled with -1, 0 and 1, one per biological condition.
 A '1' in one of these columns means the gene is up-regulated (or over-expressed) for the biological condition associated to the given column.
 A gene is called up-regulated for a given biological condition BC1 if the gene is specific to the biological condition BC1 and expressions in BC1 are higher than in the other biological conditions.
-A '-1' in one of these columns means the gene is down-regulated (or under-expressed) for the biological condition BC1 are higher than in the other biological conditions.
-A '-1' in one of these columns means the gene is down-regulated (or under-expressed) for the biological condition BC1 if the gene is specific to the biological condition BC1 and expressions in BC1 if the gene is specific to the biological condition BC1 and expressions in BC1 are lower than in the other biological conditions.
+A '-1' in one of these columns means the gene is down-regulated (or under-expressed) for the biological condition associated to the given column.
+A gene is called regulated for a given biological condition BC1 if the gene is specific to the biological conditions.
 A '0' in one of these columns means the gene is not specific to the biological condition associated to the given column.

-- a data.frame (output DE.per.pair.G of DEresultsGroup) with N_g rows and $((N{bc} 1) \times N{bc})/2$ columns with N_g the number of genes and N{bc} the number of biological conditions.
+- a data.frame (output DE.per.pair.G of DEresultsGroup) with N_g rows and $((N{bc}-1) \times N{bc})/2$ columns with N_g the number of genes and N{bc} the number of biological conditions.
 The number of 1 in the n-th row gives the number of pairs of biological conditions where the gene n is DE.
 The output DE.per.pair.G will be the input of the function DEplotVennBarplotGroup(). - a contingency matrix (output Contingence.per.group of DEresultsGroup) which gives for each biological condition the number of genes categorized as "Upregulated", "DownRugulated" and "Other".
 A gene is categorized as 'Other', for a given biological condition BC1, if the gene is not specific to the biological condition BC1.
 The category 'Other' does not exist when there are only two biological conditions.